 Legalization is the stripping of any illegality from a particular activity.
 That is, its possession, production, and regulated sales are legal.
 There are specific requirements to be fulfilled in this case, such as a minimum age, an ID, etc. An example is the case of marijuana in California or Oregon.

-Decriminalization consists of significantly reduced penalties and sentences for offenses involving the activity in question.
+Decriminalization involves significantly reduced penalties and sentences for offenses involving the activity in question.
 It is a middle ground between complete illegality and legalization.
 It is a widely considered option for drugs with low addictive potential.

 Key Takeaways: What’s the Future of Psychedelics in Delaware?